 Is your dog’s bed comfortable enough for him to sleep on?
 The reason your dog loves the couch may be that his own bed is not comfortable enough.
 Ensure that his bedding is soft and warm, and big enough for him to lie comfortably.
 If you want, you can also assign another place for him in the house, apart from his bed, where he can relax whenever he wants.

-Remember, don’t ever lose your temper with the dog if any method is taking more time than you imagined.
-Don’t yell, or raise your voice, and most of all, don’t abuse him in any way.
+Remember, don’t ever lose your temper with the dog.
+If any method is taking more time than you imagined, be patient.
+Don’t yell, or raise your voice, and most of all, don’t intimidate him into staying off of the couch.
 After all, you don’t want your dog to be scared of you, do you?
-We hope the methods we suggested help you keep your dog off the couch!